Kate is a mixed-methods researcher currently focused on user-experiences of digital, and energy, technology in the home.

-Kate has an interest in finding novel ways to use data to inform retrofit, to both protect and enhance the existing built environment.
-She is currently exploring the use of open access tools to address uncertainty through co-design with householders.
-Her previous research included the builder perspectives and training requirements for retrofit; social, environmental and technology innovation in offsite housing and fuel poverty alleviation.
+Kate has interests in co-design, data ethics, decision-making and transitions to a sustainable and healthy built environment.
+Her previous research includes the use of data in housing energy upgrades (retrofit) design; builder perspectives and training requirements for retrofit; social, environmental and technology innovation in offsite housing and fuel poverty alleviation.

 In addition to academic research experience, Kate has worked for the Centre for Sustainable Energy on projects relating to energy efficiency, comfort, equality and smart city development; as a trainee building surveyor at Gascoyne-Cecil Estates in Hatfield and as a CAD technician at Making Plans in Leeds.
 She continues to engage the construction sector, practitioners and policy teams through her research.

 Kate holds Associate Fellowship for the Higher Education Academy.
 She provides guest lectures on sustainable housing within the MSc Environmental Technology Urban Sustainable Environments option and the MSc Sustainable Cities courses.
 She previously taught on construction and engineering HND modules (2016-2018) at the University Centre, Scunthorpe.

-Kate enjoys working with students on research projects and has gained funding to supervise two projects: one with the Association of Colleges Scholarship Project, and one with the Centre for Systems Engineering and Innovation Small Call, both relating to housing retrofit.
+Kate enjoys working with students on research projects and has gained funding to supervise two projects: one with the Association of Colleges Scholarship Project, and one with the Centre for Systems Engineering and Innovation Small Call.
 Kate has been both a mentee and mentor on the Open Life Science programme.

 Murtagh N, Owen A, Simpson K, 2021, Engaging UK repair-maintain-improve practitioners in improved building performance, International Journal of Building Pathology and Adaptation, ISSN:2398-4708